Event road closures - Sun 1/3 until 10.30am & Sat 29/3 (@ The Springs) until 11.30am

 Bushfires in Wellington Park are inevitable.
 Unless suppressed when small and accessible, major bushfires will occur.
 Since European settlement severe fires have been recorded in the Wellington Range in 1806, 1851, 1897, 1914, 1934, 1945, 1967, 1983, 2001 and 2013.

 Approximately 90% of the Park was burnt in the ‘Black Tuesday’ bushfires on 7th February 1967.
-These bushfires burnt 270 000ha across southern Tasmania including the fringe of Hobart.
-In five hours, 1300 houses and 128 major buildings were burnt.
-Sixty-two people lost their lives.
+On this day, 110 separate fires across southern Tasmania burnt 200 000ha, including the higher terrain of the Wellington Range and into suburban areas of Greater Hobart.
+In five hours, 1400 houses and 128 major buildings were burnt.
+Sixty-two people lost their lives and a further 900 were injured.

 Within the Park bushfires can damage and destroy infrastructure and cultural heritage, reduce scenic values and affect the quality and amount of water that can be extracted from the drinking water catchments in the Park.
 Although many of the plant communities in the Park benefit from occasional fire, some can be severely degraded by fire.
 Much of the vegetation in the higher parts of the Park is still recovering from the 1967 bushfires.